Golden Pavilion Temple in Kyoto

 Photo by: Freakland, Creative Commons

 The Golden Pavilion Temple, also called Kinkaku-ji in Japanese, was built in 1397 and it is located in Kyoto, Japan.
 It was initially made to serve as a villa for retirement for Shogun Ashikaga.
 It was quite later that his son converted the building into a Zen temple.
-The Golden Pavilion was burned twice and was reconstructed after five years.
-In the year 1950, a monk burned the entire temple into ashes and finally planned to take his own life by jumping behind the hill.
-The monk survived the attempt to die.
-However, his mother due to the shame that her son had brought, jumped from the train into the river.
-The monk was sent to jail for 7 years where he died due to illness.
+The Golden Pavilion burned down in 1950 when a monk set fire to the temple.

 The Golden Temple is a building with three stories.
-The upper two stories are covered with a pure gold sheet.
-The main purpose of the pavilion is to work as shariden, storing the remains of the Buddha’s ashes.
-One can see a typical Chinese style built on the top floor.
-The middle section looks like the Zen style and the last, the ground floor is made similar to the shinden-zukuri-style and does not have the gold sheet on it.
+The upper two stories are covered with a pure gold layer.
+The main purpose of the pavilion is to work as a shariden, storing relics of the Buddha.
+One can see a typical Chinese architectural style on the top floor.
+The second floor has a Zen style and the ground floor is made in the shinden-zukuri style.

-The entire temple is covered by a beautiful garden with a pond in the front called the Mirror Pond.
-A lot of stones in the pond give a representation of the Buddhist’s era.
-In the year 1987, some parts of the temple were recoated in thicker gold and some interiors of the temple were worked upon during the year 2003.
+The entire temple is surrounded by a beautiful garden with a pond in the front called the Mirror Pond.
+The stones in the pond give a representation of the Buddhist era.
+In the year 1987, some parts of the temple were recoated in thicker gold and some of the interior of the temple was remodeled in 2003.

 I DONT SEE UR COMMENT